alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 After shipping it into production, they drew up a roadmap for their existing customers to both improve the existing features and bring new ones.

-At as of now, we could think everything is _hunky dory_ isn't it?
+As of now, we could think everything is _hunky-dory_ isn't it?

 While engineers worked on improving the existing API, the sales representative have contracted with new customers.
 They enjoyed this product and its functionalities.
 However, they also ask for new requirements and concerns.

 Some of them are easy to apply, some not.
-For instance, a new customer asked the [ACME engineers](https://en.wikipedia.org/wiki/Acme_Corporation)  for getting a ``summary`` for every book and additional REST operations.
+For instance, a new customer asked the [ACME engineers](https://en.wikipedia.org/wiki/Acme_Corporation)  for getting a `summary` for every book and additional REST operations.

 _Easy!_